ykalathiya-2/flask-container-vm/README.md

 ### Q: What if the Docker build fails?
 A: Make sure Docker is installed and running.
 Check the error messages for missing dependencies.

+### Q: What if Vagrant fails to start?
+A: Make sure VirtualBox is installed and running.
+Check that virtualization is enabled in your BIOS.

 ### Q: How do I stop the application?
 A: Press `Ctrl+C` in the terminal, or use `docker stop` if running in a container.